 Learners with more experience should look for other options

 Both courses bring learners to an upper beginner/low intermediate level(depending on the language and how many levels are offered).
-If your knowledge in a language is at or above this level then there are likely other resources that you will find more helpful.
+If you're at a higher level and comparing Rosetta Stone vs Babbel then you're asking the wrong question.

 Alternatives to Babbel and Rosetta Stone